thaibault/website/README.md

 website
 =======

-Here's my website development hosted (no security by obscurity needed).
+Here's my website development hosted (no security by obscurity :-)).